Kitware/pan3d/docs/README.md

 ## Installation

-To install requirements for the Pan3D DatasetBuilder class only:
+To install requirements for the Pan3D VTK mesh builder class only:

     pip install pan3d

-To install requirements for the GeoTrame user interface:
+To install requirements for the graphical user interface (viewers + explorers):

-    pip install "pan3d[geotrame]"
+    pip install "pan3d[viewer]"

 **Optional**: to install requirements for Pangeo and ESGF catalogs, respectively: